 - GRE scores are valid for five years from the test date.

 Graduate Management Admission Test (GMAT)

 - Some departments require a GMAT score as part of their application.
 Please see department website for specific requirements.

 - Institution Code for the University of Guelph is: 0892

 - GMAT scores are valid for five years from the test date.

 Some departments may require additional information to complement your application package.
 For example

-Studio Art MFA and Master of Landscape Architecture MLA require applications to submit a portfolio.
-Please submit your portfolio directly to the program you are applying too.
+Studio Art MFA and Master of Landscape Architecture MLA require applicants to submit a portfolio.
 The list above may not be inclusive of all programs requiring portfolios.
-Please see departmental website for specific admission requirements
+Please see departmental websites for specific admission requirements.

-- A minimum of 2 academic references are required for admission to graduate studies at the University of Guelph (our application allows for 3 references).
+- A minimum of 2 academic references are required for admission to graduate studies at the University of Guelph (our application allows for 3 references maximum).
 Some departments require additional references to support an application.
-Any referees beyond the allotted 3 referees, must be submitted directly to the department.
+Any referees beyond the allotted 3 referees must be submitted directly to the department.
 Please see departmental website for more information.

 - We recommend you contact your referees prior to submitting your online application to confirm their availability, email address and willingness to provide/submit the Referee Assessment form on your behalf.